 5. Respiratory problems like asthma and allergies can benefit from the immune-calming, anti-inflammatory capabilities of acupuncture.

 A partial list of conditions proven to respond to veterinary acupuncture includes:

 - Lick granulomas

 - Allergic skin conditions

 - Reproductive problems

 - Systemic inflammatory conditions

-Sarah Urban, DVM is accepting new patients for office visits, therapy and rehabilitation at Doglicious Spa & Wellness Center.
+Sarah Urban, DVM is accepting clients for acupuncture and laser therapy at Doglicious Spa & Wellness Center.
 Her experience and education include certifications in canine rehabilitation, mixed animal acupuncture, veterinary spinal manipulation therapy, postural rehabilitation and veterinary food therapy.
 She is currently completing her master’s degree in Traditional Chinese Veterinary Medicine at the Chi Institute.Sarah’s research interests include: equine lymphedema, advances in rehabilitation therapy and herbal medicine for cancer.
 She is a member of College of Animal Chiropractors, Inc. (CoAC).
 Urban currently sits on the board of research for McQueen Animal Chiropractic and Research Institute and is also a researching veterinarian for The Holistic Equine Academy of Lymphedema, known as HEAL, an equine lymphedema awareness group.
 Dr. Urban is well qualified and very talented, bringing state of the art expertise and information to clients, as well as compassionate and comforting care to her patients.
 Sarah’s special interests include horseback riding, tending to her hobby farm, hiking, and traveling.
-Book your apointment online or Call us at (717) 482-8578 to book your appointment today!
+Book your appointment online or Call us at (717) 482-8578 to book your appointment today!

 Book Your Appointment